Email Marketing Segmentation Best Practices in 2026

 If you’re just starting, focus on the top three variables—behavior, demographics, and engagement.
 You’ll cover 80% of what matters.

 Modern tools make automation simple.
-In a Mailchimp review pricing features 2026, Mailchimp remains a no-brainer for small teams.
+In a Mailchimp review pricing features 2026, Mailchimp remains approachable for small teams.
 Its drag-and-drop segmentation and automation templates are intuitive, even for beginners.

 Omnisend and ActiveCampaign also deserve mention—they let you set up workflows visually, saving hours of trial and error.